 Building a meditation practice is hard work.
 Sometimes, setbacks occur.
-There are five common stages of meditation that most people go through as they attempt to start a meditation practice.
-Failure is part of the process of building a sustainable practice.
+Failure is part of the process of building a sustainable meditation practice.

 Have you ever been trying to eat healthier, and then (inexplicably) found yourself in front of the pantry eating potato chips?